 Drinks: As the main milk source of infants through to 12 months is breast milk or infant formula, families of the younger children in the Joey room are to prepare bottles or sipper cups at home for educators to supply to the children throughout the day.
 Children will only be given bottles / sipper cups containing milk or water.
 In the Joey's room sipper cups will be provided for the children who require them.
-Alternatively families may choose to bring along their own from home.
-ALL BOTTLES / SIPPER CUPS MUST BE CLEARLY LABELLED.
+ALL BOTTLES MUST BE CLEARLY LABELLED.
 Settling techniques for children who require a bottle at rest time will be discussed and determined between the individual family and educators.
 Infants and young toddlers who drink from bottles will be supervised by educators whilst doing so.